techtcs/tcsdocs/apps/mtl/privacyPolicy/privacy_policy-en.md

 TC Solution takes your private information very seriously.

-This policy shows our privacy practices describing how we treat information that is entered by you or collected when you use TTH (Countdown timer).
+This policy shows our privacy practices describing how we treat information that is entered by you or collected when you use TTH (10k hours counter).
 By using the app, you consent to collect, transfer, manipulate, storage, disclosure, and other uses of your information as described in this Privacy Policy.
 Please read carefully.

 ### What this Privacy Policy covers